-Similarly Situated Contractors and NAICS Code Application
+Similarly Situated Small Business Subcontractors and NAICS Code Application

-Prime contractors that are consider entering into a subcontractor also want to be aware of various factors that could influence the outcome of any future litigation.
+When considering the legal definition of similarly situated small business, prime contractors that are consider entering into a subcontractor also want to be aware of various factors that could influence the outcome of any future litigation.
 See information about small business subcontracting plans.